AZ-204 Developer Associate: Troubleshooting and Monitoring Azure Solutions

 • From Project click on “Add Application Insights Telemetry”

-• It can be install locally or use azure
+• It can be installed locally or be used through Azure Portal

 • Creating app insights